 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Other Names: Favus, Dermatophytosis, Avian Ringworm
+Other Names: Avian Dermatophytosis, Avian Ringworm

 Transmission